drduh/macOS-Security-and-Privacy-Guide/README.md

 Make sure `Good signature from "Tor Browser Developers (signing key) <torbrowser@torproject.org>"` appears in the output.
 The warning about the key not being certified is benign, as it has not yet been assigned trust.

-See [How to verify signatures for packages](https://www.torproject.org/docs/verifying-signatures.html) for more information.
+See [How can I verify Tor Browser's signature?](https://support.torproject.org/) for more information.

 To finish installing Tor Browser, open the disk image and drag the it into the Applications folder, or with: